OCR-D/ocrd-website/site/en/spec/provenance.md

 ### Ingest Workspace to OCR-D Repositorium
 At least before ingesting into repository/LTA, the entire provenance must be stored in one file (metadata/ocrd_provenance.xml) to make the provenance searchable.
-Therefore all the provenance files are merged into one big file.
+Therfore all the provenance files are merged into one big file.
 This file replaces all provenance files stored in subfolder 'metadata'

 ## Example